 Ex Officio

-Moderator of the Curia and Vicar General, Archdiocese of Los Angeles
+Moderator of the Curia/Vicar General | Archdiocese of Los Angeles

 Ex Officio

-Chief Financial Officer, Archdiocese of Los Angeles
+Chief Financial Officer | Archdiocese of Los Angeles

 Ex Officio